phermosilla/msm/README.md

 - [ ] Pre-training config files
 - [ ] Config files ablation studies
 - [x] ~~PCA feature visualization code~~

-## Inference

-To generate embeddings for your scene using our pre-trained model, please refer to the [inference folder](/inference/).

-## Embedding visualization

-If you want to visualize your point embeddings using PCA, follow the instructions in the [visualization folder](/visualization/).

 ## Citation